upendradevsingh/pubsub/README.md

           }
       );

-Add a new property to Publisher
+     //Add a new property to Publisher

       pub2.addProperty('cart', [
           {